Two Missing Teeth Replaced with a Single-Implant-Supported Bridge

 This businesswoman had 2 missing teeth, the upper right central and lateral incisors.
-He dentist replaced these two missing teeth with a fixed bridge supported by the patients natural teeth on either side of the gap.
-But over time the bone in the section the the teeth were lost had resorbed, a process that naturally occurs following tooth extraction, and the gum has lost volume.
+The dentist replaced these two missing teeth with a fixed bridge supported by the patient's natural teeth on either side of the gap.
+But over time the bone in the section the teeth were lost had resorbed, a process that naturally occurs following a tooth extraction, and the gum has lost volume.
 This resulted in poor gum aesthetics.

 This lady’s dentist referred her to our clinic for dental implants.

-However, implants alone would not have solved the aesthetic issues cause by a lost gum volume.
-Also we had to consider whether to place one or two implants to support the two lost teeth.
+However, implants alone would not have solved the aesthetic issues caused by a lost gum volume.
+Also, we had to consider whether to place one or two implants to support the two lost teeth.

 We made the patient a temporary bridge, which we fitted over the same adjacent teeth that supported the original bridge.

 After 3 months of healing, we connected a titanium abutment to the implant and fitted a 2-unit bridge, with the lateral incisor cantilevered and supported by the central incisor.
 The adjacent teeth that in the past supported a bridge both received porcelain crowns to match.

 The caving in of the gum is visible under the right central and lateral incisors (left of centre in the picture).